nanoy42/gitlab-webhook-telegram/README.md

 |-----------|--------|-----------------------------------------------------------------------|
 | `name`    | string | Pretty name of project                                                |
 | `token`   | string | Token of project.
 It sould be the same as on the gitlab webhook page. |

+The log level should be picked among :
+* info
+* debug
+* warning
+* error
+* critical

+More information on the log levels : https://docs.python.org/fr/3/howto/logging.html

 A working example :